-Confidentiality - The recipient has established and is implementing procedures to ensure the confidentiality of records pertaining to any individual provided family violence prevention or treatment services under any project sussisted under the ESG program, including protection against the release of the address or location of any family violence shelter project, except with the written authorization of the person responsible for the operation of that shelter.
+Confidentiality - The recipient has established and is implementing procedures to ensure the confidentiality of records pertaining to any individual provided family violence prevention or treatment services under any project assisted under the ESO program, including protection against the release of the address or location of any family violence shelter project, except with the written authorization of the person responsible for the operation of that shelter.

-Homeless Persons Involvement - To the maximum extent practicable, the recipient will involve, through employment, volunteer services, or otherwise, homeless individuals and families in constructing, renovating, maintaining, and operating facilities assisted under the ESG program, in providing services assisted under the ESG program, and in providing services for occupants of facilities assisted under the
+Homeless Persons Involvement - To the maximum extent practicable, the recipient will involve, through employment, volunteer services, or otherwise, homeless individuals and families in constructing, renovating, maintaining, and operating facilities assisted under the ESC program, in providing services assisted under the ESC program, and in providing services for occupants of facilities assisted under the program.

-Consolidated Plan - All activities the recipient undertakes with assistance under ESG are consistent with its consolidated plan.
+Consolidated Plan - All activities the recipient undertakes with assistance under ESC are consistent with its consolidated plan.

-Discharge Policy - The recipient will establish and implement, to the maximum extent practicable and where appropriate, policies and protocols for the discharge of persons from publicly funded institutions or systems of care (such as health care facilities, mental health facilities, foster care or other youth facilities, or correction programs and institutions) in order to prevent this discharge from immediately resulting in homelessness for these persons.
+Discharge Policy The recipient will establish and implement, to the maximum extent protricable and where appropriate, policies and protocols for the discharge of persons from publicly founded institutions or systems of care (such as health care facilities, mental health facilities, foster care or other youth facilities, in order to prevent this discharge from immediately resulting in homelgaescas furthese persons.